SWediT Frequently Asked Questions

 Well, the program is designed have configurable key mapping, but I haven’t actually created a way for users to enter them yet.
 At some point there will be some real documentation and a method inside the program for examining the key map.

-You shouldn’t, probably.
-There is a little more reason to use it if you are on QNX 6.x, but even then you’re probably better off with something else.
+You shouldn't, probably.
+There is a little more reason to use it if you are on QNX 6.x, but even then you're probably better off with something else.
 I had fairly unusual requirements.
 These included the following: (1) configurable, so that I could make my editor look like Notepad and like VEDIT; (2) character-at-a-time, unlimited undo/redo; (3) removal of junk characters; (4) works on QNX and Windows; (5) limited retraining of myself and co-workers; (6) matching open and close parenthesis, square brackets, and curly braces; (7) block-selection mode; (8) multiple buffers; (9) reasonably small installed size; (10) reasonable performance.
-Syntax highlighting is desirable and is on the features-to-be-added list.
-Things that we did not want that many editors provide include: (1) file compare; (2) printing; (3) word wrap; (4) integration with other programs, such as e-mail or an IDE; (5) macros; (6) spell check; (7) bookmarks; (8) window tiling.
+(11) Syntax highlighting for C, C++, and Java.
+Things that we did not care about that many editors provide include: (1) file compare; (2) printing; (3) word wrap; (4) integration with other programs, such as e-mail or an IDE; (5) macros; (6) spell check; (7) bookmarks; (8) window tiling.

 Um, er… Okay, none.
 But these are some of the questions that might get asked if any one ever stumbles across SWediT.

-Mostly TextPad, which I highly recommend.
+Mostly TextPad, which I liked a lot.
 I also used Notepad, believe it or not, because my Windows machine at work does not have anything better.
 However, at about two weeks of development I started using SWediT almost exclusively for its own development.
-I still use TextPad on my home machine as the default text editor, and Notepad at work.
-I’m hoping this will change in the next few weeks, but I’m keeping TextPad around just in case.
+Later, I switched to Notepad++.
+I never really have found a text editor I like on Linux.
+My company stopped using QNX in about 2004, so SWediT wasn't really necessary after that.

 The complete text of license can be found here.
 Basically, I took the MIT license and then went looking through every license I could find and added their requirements to the MIT license.
 I’m particularly fond of the part about not using SWediT for online control of a nuclear facility.
 There is a very dry sense of humor going on here, and I certainly understand if you don’t get it.